philippinespire/pire_ssl_data_processing/README.md

 For the most part, we obtained better assemblies using single libraries (a library consists of one forward *r1.fq.gz and reverse file *r2.fq.gz) but in few instances using all the libraries was better.
 In addition, we also noted that assembling contaminated data (i.e. files in the `fq_fp1_clmp_fp2` dir)  produced better results for mtDNA (mt = mitochondrial) and decontaminated (i.e. files in the `fq_fp1_clmp_fp2_fqscrn_repaired` dir) was better for nDNA (n=nuclear).

 Thus, use the decontaminated files to run one assembly for each of your libraries independently and then one combining all.
-Then, you will assess which of these worked the best (with BUSCO and QUAST) and run one more assembly for the best assembly but wit the contaminated files.
+Then, you will assess which of these worked the best (with BUSCO and QUAST) and run one more assembly for the best assembly but with the contaminated files.

-2a. **You need to be in `turing.hpc.odu.edu` for this step.** SPAdes requires high memory nodes (only avail in Turing)
+2a. **You need to be in `turing.hpc.odu.edu` for this step.** SPAdes requires high memory nodes (only available in Turing)

 ```bash
 #from wahab.hpc.odu.edu